 Factors to Consider When Purchasing a Portable Air Conditioner

-What is the best potable air conditioner?
+What is the best portable air conditioner?
 To ensure the best purchasing experience possible, there are a few factors to consider when buying a portable air conditioner.
 Although there is a plethora of options to choose from, these points can assist in narrowing your focus.
 The best portable air conditioners will exhibit high ratings in a few key qualities.
 Here are some guidelines for picking out top-rated portable air conditioners:

 Choose the proper BTU rating.